Log in for prices and ordering

 Domaine Huet Vouvray Le Haut-Lieu Sec 2023

-Le Haut-Lieu was the estate’s first vineyard, purchased in 1928.
-Situated on the Première Côte, it’s a nine-hectare plot on deep brown chalky clay (known as aubuis).
-The yellow limestone (tuffeau) bedrock lies up to four metres down, making for a richer soil that produces round, supple wines that drink very well young.
-It generally produces the earliest-maturing of the three cuvées and is usually ready to drink first, but, like Clos du Bourg and Le Mont, the wines can be extremely long-lived.
+Le Haut Lieu was the estate’s first vineyard, purchased in 1928, and is situated on the Première Côte.
+As the name suggests, the house and the vineyards are located on a plateau with a slight south-facing gradient at one of the highest points of the appellation.
+It’s a nine-hectare plot on deep, brown, chalky clay (known as aubuis).
+Here, the yellow limestone (tuffeau) bedrock lies up to four metres down, making for a richer soil that produces round, supple wines that tend to drink well young.
+It generally produces the earliest maturing of the three cuvées and the first ready for drinking, but, like Clos du Bourg and Le Mont, the wines can be extremely long-lived.
 We have enjoyed bottles from the ’40s that are still drinking very well!

 "The 2023 Vouvray Sec Le Haut-Lieu is a pure, refined, seamless style with pear, pineapple and nectarine flavors.
 It boasts excellent clarity and refinement, with lovely freshness hailing from calibrated acidity that bursts through this blossoming wine.
 Considering this was only bottled three weeks before tasting, I'm very encouraged by the results."